open2c/coolpuppy/README.md

   --vmax VMAX           Value for the highest colour (default: None) --scale {linear,log}  Whether to use linear or log scaling for mapping
                         colours (default: log)
-  --n_cols N_COLS       How many columns to use for plotting the data.
-If 0,
+  --cbar_mode {edge,each,single}
-                        automatically make the figure as square as possible (default: 0)
+                        Whether to show a single colorbar, one per row or one for each subplot (default: single) --n_cols N_COLS       How many columns to use for plotting the data.
+If 0, automatically make the figure as square as possible (default: 0)